 Day 52 there are several options to choose: explore Jeffrey’s Bay, take a surfing lesson (additional cost), or go on a game drive in Addo Elephant Park, which has some of the highest concentration of African Elephants in the world!
 The afternoon involves a drive back to Sedgefield via the famous Knysna Heads for some absolutely amazing pictures where the ocean meets the inlet to the Knysna Lagoon.

 Day 53 begins with a beautiful canoe trip down one of the many tranquil rivers in the area, followed by a short hike to a stunning waterfall, before embarking on the return journey to Cape Town via Swellendam and Sir Lowry’s Pass.
 We arrive in Cape Town late afternoon/early evening, and you’ll return to Hout Bay Backpackers where you will stay for the remainder of your experience.

 Day 54-56 Explore Cape Town You now have three more free days to explore the beautiful city of Cape Town.
-Ideas for day trips include visiting the penguins at Boulders Beach and going to Cape Point National Part, hiking up Table Mountain, going on a wine tour, visit Kirstenbosch Botanical Gardens or do a tandem sky dive!
+Ideas for day trips include visiting the penguins at Boulders Beach and going to Cape Point National Park, hiking up Table Mountain, going on a wine tour, visit Kirstenbosch Botanical Gardens or do a tandem skydive!

-Other ways to enjoy the vibe of Cape Town is to explore the bars and shops of Long Street, saunter the dock sides of the V&A waterfront, or take boat out to Robben Island where Nelson Mandela was held a political prisoner for 27 years.
+Other ways to enjoy the vibe of Cape Town is to explore the bars and shops of Long Street, saunter the docksides of the V&A Waterfront, or take a boat out to Robben Island where Nelson Mandela was held a political prisoner for 27 years.

 8 Week Option